 Dr. Greger is a graduate of the Cornell University School of Agriculture and the Tufts University School of Medicine.

-Margaret Fletcher is a Mindfulness instructor at the UMass Medical School Center for Mindfulness.
-Margaret was a founding member of our ACLP team and created the Mindfulness/Stress Reduction curriculum pillar.
-She also served as an ACLP course facilitator.
-Currently, Margaret teaches mindfulness for the Center for Mindfulness at the University of Massachusetts Medical School.
-In 2013, she received certification to teach Mindfulness-Based Stress Reduction from the Center for Mindfulness.
-She is a founding member of the NH Professional Mindfulness Community.
-Margaret was invited in 2008 by Norman Scrimshaw to teach meditation through White Mountain Sangha, which she now leads as Guiding Teacher.
-Prior to teaching mindfulness, Margaret enjoyed a 20+ year career in financial services management.
-She holds a Master’s degree in Mindfulness Studies from Lesley University, and a Bachelor of Arts degree from Dartmouth College.
+Margaret Fletcher is a Mindfulness instructor at East Coast Mindfulness www.eastcoastmindfulness.com.
+She was a founding member of our ACLP team and created the Mindfulness/Stress Reduction curriculum pillar of our course.
+Margaret taught mindfulness and trained mindfulness teachers at the Center for Mindfulness located at the University of Massachusetts Medical School.
+She is certified to teach MBSR (Mindfulness-Based Stress Reduction) and is a founding member of the NH Professional Mindfulness Community.
+Margaret holds a Master’s degree in Mindfulness Studies from Lesley University, and a Bachelor of Arts degree from Dartmouth College.